kata-containers/kata-containers/tools/packaging/kernel/README.md

 config and patches can work for many versions, but we only test the kernel version defined in the [Kata Containers versions file][kata-containers-versions-file].

+For any change to the kernel configs or patches, the version defined in the file [`kata_config_version`][kata-containers-versions-file] needs to be incremented so that the CI can test with these changes.

 For further details, see [the kernel configuration documentation](configs).

 ## How is it tested